-The symbol of “love, truth and beauty” is found in various of these cards (three dots, for example) indicating the eternal underlying presence of those qualities in any of our experiences and states.
+The symbol of “love, truth and beauty” is found in various of these arcana (three dots, for example) indicating the eternal underlying presence of those qualities in any of our experiences and states.
 The complete circle is depicted near the Fool’s foot pointing at the fact that this journey ends where it started.
-(A tiny triangle can be seen by the Hanged Man’s heel which could be interpreted in the same way.)

 Some authors refer to the hanged man as the dissolution of the ego.
-That is not correct.
-If the Hanged Man represented the dissolution of the ego there would be no need for the following cards in the Major Arcana because the dissolution of the ego is Self-realization and thus is the end of the spiritual path and the end of all of its attending psychological suffering which necessitated a path to start with.
+That is simply not correct.
+If the Hanged Man represented the dissolution of the ego there would be no need for the following cards in the Major Arcana because the “dissolution of the ego” is Self-realization and thus is the end of the spiritual path and the end of all of its attending psychological suffering which necessitated a path to start with.

 The hanged man is the archetype describing the first time the realization of our true self takes place in a sufficient depth to cause a lasting impact on the psyche.
 It is the first true moment of enlightenment.
 This event will have ongoing repercussions in the spiritual seeker’s life.
 It opens a crack of light in the mind which will never close again.